Christina Applegate: Personal life

-Applegate married actor Johnathon Schaech in Palm Springs, California, on October 20, 2001.
+Applegate married actor Johnathon Schaech in Palm Springs, on October 20, 2001.
 Schaech filed for divorce in December 2005, citing irreconcilable differences, and the divorce was finalized in August 2007.
 She began dating Dutch musician Martyn LeNoble in 2009.
 The couple became engaged on Valentine's Day 2010 and married on February 23, 2013, at their Los Angeles home.
 It was the second marriage for both.
-They have one daughter, born in January 2011.
+They have one daughter, Sadie, born in January 2011.

 Health

-People reported in 2008 that Applegate had been diagnosed with breast cancer.
+People reported on August 3, 2008 that Applegate had been diagnosed with breast cancer.
 A representative stated, "Christina Applegate was diagnosed with an early stage of breast cancer.
-Detected early through doctor-ordered magnetic resonance imaging (MRI), the cancer was not life-threatening.
+Detected early through doctor-ordered MRI, the cancer was not life-threatening.
 Christina is following the recommended treatment of her doctors and will have a full recovery."
 It was announced that she was cancer-free after a double mastectomy, although cancer had been found in only one breast.
-She has an inherited genetic trait, a BRCA1 mutation, which can trigger breast and ovarian cancer.
+She inherited a genetic trait, BRCA1, which can trigger breast and ovarian cancer.
 Her mother is also a breast cancer survivor.
-Applegate said when she first was diagnosed, "I was just shaking and then also immediately, I had to go into 'take care of business mode'," which included a change to a more healthy diet.
+Applegate said when she was diagnosed, "I was just shaking and then also immediately, I had to go into 'take care of business mode'."

-Applegate announced in August 2021 that she had received a diagnosis of multiple sclerosis a few months before.
+Applegate announced on August 10, 2021 that she had received a diagnosis of multiple sclerosis a few months before.
 The disease significantly affected her ability to perform in the final season of Dead to Me, for whose success she credits her co-star Linda Cardellini and showrunner Liz Feldman's support and openness in making reasonable adjustments to her filming schedule.

-Applegate said in 2023 that because of her illness she probably would no longer act on camera, but that she would be open to voice-over work, such as a planned animated revival of Married... with Children, in addition to working behind the scenes.
+Applegate said in February 2023 that, because of her illness, she would probably no longer act on camera, but would be open to voice-over work, such as a planned animated revival of Married... with Children, as well as working behind the scenes.

+During an appearance on GMA in March 2024, Applegate acknowledged now having "a tremor" from her MS condition.

+In March 2026, The New York Times reported that Applegate had retired.
+On an episode of Wild Card with Rachel Martin the same month, Applegate informed NPR journalist Rachel Martin that her death was "looming" and that she had bought a burial plot.